TheCandidStartup/TheCandidStartup.github.io/_drafts/publish-api-documentation.md

 In the end I made minimal changes.
 The only global change is to use the same font as the rest of the site.
 Beyond that, I focused on styling of the top menu bar.
 The idea is to do just enough so that the documentation feels part of the same navigation structure, while reinforcing that this is a separate area with different rules.

-Even though I *know* that Posts, Topics, etc. links are the same as on the blog, it doesn't feel that way.
+Even though I *know* that Posts, Topics, etc. links are the same as on the blog, it didn't feel that way.
 I made the documentation menu bar the same size and used the same text and background color.
 I could only match the background color for the light theme.
 Fortunately, text in Candid Startup green works with the dark theme too.

 {% include candid-image.html src="/assets/images/infinisheet/candid-style-docs-header.png" alt="Candid Startup style documentation header" %}